About Diving in Queensland and the Great Barrier Reef

 Diving into the Great Barrier Reef will introduce you to an underwater world filled with thousands of brightly coloured species of marine life.
 Some 1,500 types of fish, 4,000 types of molluscs, 350 types of echinoderms and 350 types of coral, attract divers from around the world each year.

 Explore vast underwater gardens and forests, as graceful turtles and manta rays soar overhead.
-Come face to face with gentle giant potato cods, which are larger than life and experience the most stunning wall diving.
+Come face to face with gentle giant Potato Cod and Queensland Groupers, which are larger than life and experience the most stunning wall diving.

 South Queensland offers some spectacular diving that provides excellent alternatives to the Great Barrier Reef.
-The cooler subtropical waters of Southern Queensland offer a myriad of different experiences to those of the tropical waters in the north.
-World-class wreck dives, reefs and vast rock walls boast abundant marine life, with turtles, rays, manta rays, wobbegong sharks and grey nurse sharks, nudibranchs and large schools offish populating the various dive sites along the South Queensland coast.
+The cooler subtropical waters offer a myriad of different experiences to those of the tropical waters in the north.
+World-class wreck dives, reefs and vast rock walls boast abundant marine life, with turtles, rays, manta rays, wobbegong sharks and grey nurse sharks, nudibranchs and large schools of fish populating the various dive sites along the Southern Queensland coast.

 Hundreds of shipwrecks are dotted along Queensland’s coast, more than any other state in Australia.
 Covered with coral and teeming with marine life, they’re a scuba divers theme park.
 Among world-class shipwreck dive sites in Queensland you’ll find the SS Yongala, near Townsville, the RMS Quetta, off Mt.
 Adolphus Island, just northeast of Cape York and the Ex HMAS Brisbane located off the Sunshine Coast, north of Brisbane, and the newly sunk ex- HMAS Tobruk in Hervey Bay.

 Of course, you don’t have to be a diver to witness the beauty of Queensland’s Great Barrier Reef!
 Numerous day tours and Liveaboards cater for the non-diver, offering options including snorkelling, underwater viewing platforms and glass bottom boats.